Dust collector: History

-The father of the dust collector was Wilhelm Beth from Lübeck.
+The father of the dust collector was Wilhelm Beth from Lübeck, a grinding mill engineer.
+In 1886, he was granted Patent No. 38396 for a “Suction Hose Filter with Automatic Cleaning Action".
+He invented particle collection systems to counter the dust produced by industrial machinery in the late 19th century.
+This was accomplished by creating a vacuum system to filter particles to capture dust.
+In 1887, Beth founded WFL Beth Maschinenfabrik, which became a global pioneer in the capturing of airborne particles.

 In 1921, he patented three filter designs that he had pioneered to remove dust from air.

 Uses

 Dust collectors are used in many processes to either recover valuable granular solid or powder from process streams, or to remove granular solid pollutants from exhaust gases prior to venting to the atmosphere.
 Dust collection is an online process for collecting any process-generated dust from the source point on a continuous basis.
 Dust collectors may be of single unit construction, or a collection of devices used to separate particulate matter from the process air.
 They are often used as an air pollution control device to maintain or improve air quality.

 Mist collectors remove particulate matter in the form of fine liquid droplets from the air.
 They are often used for the collection of metal working fluids, and coolant or oil mists.
 Mist collectors are often used to improve or maintain the quality of air in the workplace environment.

 Fume and smoke collectors are used to remove sub-micrometer-size particulates from the air.
 They effectively reduce or eliminate particulate matter and gas streams from many industrial processes such as welding, rubber and plastic processing, high speed machining with coolants, tempering, and quenching.